mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 optimal for their schedule.
-However, as participation is distributed globally, it needs to be acknowledged that restricting the scheme to three regions for simplicity following roughly the idea of {{!RFC8179}} does not achieve the goal of 2 non-late-night sessions for all partcipants equally.
+However, as participation is distributed globally, it needs to be acknowledged that restricting the scheme to three regions for simplicity following roughly the idea of {{!RFC8179}} does not achieve the goal of 2 non-late-night sessions for all participants equally.

 ### Guidelines for selection